wp-plugins/aweber-web-form-widget/readme.txt

 3.

 == Changelog ==
+= 1.1.1 =
+* Modified error message when authentication fails to provide a link to reconnect your widget to an AWeber customer account.
+* Changed the URL for the AWeber blog to prevent multiple redirects when the dashboard fetches the AWeber blog.

 = 1.1 =
 * Added the ability to add subscribers to a list via commenting and blog registration.
 * Added an AWeber widget to the Dashboard that displays the latest posts from AWeber's email marketing blog as well as subscriber statistics for the subscribe by commenting feature.